Tripple-A/Private---Events/README.md

 <!-- User features -->
 ## User Features
 * A user can sign up and create his own events.
-* A user upon sign up can invite and be invited to an event.
+* A user upon sign in can invite and be invited to an event.
 * A user not signed in can view all events and attendess but can neither invite nor create.
 * A user can only invite others to an even he either created or was invited to.